babneek/sports-player-tracking/report.md

 # Player Re-Identification Report

+## 1. Introduction

+This report documents the approach, methodology, challenges, and outcomes of a sports player re-identification project using YOLOv8 and advanced tracking algorithms.
+The goal was to robustly track individual players in a soccer video, assign stable IDs, and attempt jersey number recognition, producing a professional, reproducible solution suitable for internship submission.

-## 1. Approach and Methodology
+## 2. Approach and Methodology

-The final solution uses the YOLOv8 object detection model in combination with the state-of-the-art **ByteTrack** algorithm to perform robust player re-identification.
+The final solution leverages the YOLOv8 object detection model in combination with the state-of-the-art ByteTrack algorithm for robust player re-identification.
 The core methodology is as follows:

-1.  **Video Processing**: The input video is read frame-by-frame using OpenCV.
+- **Video Processing:** The input video is read frame-by-frame using OpenCV.
-2.  **Object Tracking**: For each frame, the `ultralytics` library's `track()` method is called.
-This method is specifically configured to:
+- **Object Tracking:** For each frame, the Ultralytics library's `track()` method is called, configured to:
-    - Use the **ByteTrack** algorithm, which is highly effective at handling occlusions and maintaining stable track IDs.
-The configuration is specified in the `bytetrack.yaml` file.
+    - Use the ByteTrack algorithm, highly effective at handling occlusions and maintaining stable track IDs (configured via `bytetrack.yaml`).
-    - Only track objects belonging to the "player" and "goalkeeper" classes, completely ignoring referees and the ball at the tracker level.
+    - Only track objects belonging to the "player" and "goalkeeper" classes, ignoring referees and the ball at the tracker level.
-3.  **Visualization**: The script iterates through the objects successfully tracked by ByteTrack in the current frame.
-For each object, a bounding box and its unique track ID are drawn onto the frame.
+- **Visualization:** For each tracked object, a bounding box and its unique track ID are drawn onto the frame.
-4.  **Output Generation**: The processed frames, now with the re-identification visuals, are written to a new MP4 video file located in the `output/` directory.
+- **Output Generation:** Processed frames with re-identification visuals are written to a new MP4 video in the `output/` directory.

-This approach is simple, robust, and leverages the powerful, built-in features of the `ultralytics` library to achieve accurate and stable player tracking.
+This approach is robust and leverages the powerful, built-in features of the Ultralytics library to achieve accurate and stable player tracking.

-## 2. Techniques and Outcomes
+## 3. Techniques and Outcomes

-Several techniques were attempted throughout the development process.

--   **Initial Approach (Custom Centroid Tracker)**: The first implementation used a simple, custom-built centroid tracker.
-This proved to be insufficient, as it was highly susceptible to ID switching and could not handle occlusions well, resulting in "ghost" boxes and unstable tracking.
+### Initial Approach: Custom Centroid Tracker
+- Implemented a simple centroid tracker.
+- Result: Highly susceptible to ID switching, poor handling of occlusions, unstable tracking.

+### Intermediate Approach: Hungarian Algorithm
--   **Intermediate Approach (Hungarian Algorithm)**: The custom tracker was replaced with a more robust implementation using the Hungarian algorithm and Intersection over Union (IoU) for matching.
-While an improvement, this method still struggled with model inaccuracies.
+- Replaced with a tracker using the Hungarian algorithm and IoU for matching.
+- Result: Improved, but still struggled with model inaccuracies and ID switches.

+### The Referee Problem
--   **The Referee Problem**: A persistent issue was the model occasionally misclassifying the referee as a player.
-This would "poison" the tracker, causing it to incorrectly follow the referee.
+- The model occasionally misclassified the referee as a player, causing the tracker to incorrectly follow the referee.
--   **Final, Successful Approach (ByteTrack with Class Filtering)**: The breakthrough came from abandoning all custom tracking logic and instead using the sophisticated, built-in **ByteTrack** algorithm.
-By configuring the tracker to *only* consider "player" and "goalkeeper" classes from the start, all issues with tracking referees were eliminated.
-This method proved to be the most stable and accurate, successfully solving the core challenges of the assignment.

-## 3. Challenges Encountered

--   **Model Inaccuracy**: The primary challenge was the unreliability of the provided model, which would flicker in its classification of the referee.
-This insight was key to understanding the failure of earlier, more naive tracking approaches.
--   **Tracker Stability**: Finding a tracking algorithm that could gracefully handle the fast-paced, occluded nature of sports footage was a significant challenge.
-Simple trackers were not sufficient, highlighting the need for more advanced algorithms like ByteTrack.

-## 4. Future Work

--   **Metric-Based Evaluation**: The current evaluation is purely visual.
-A future version could implement quantitative metrics (e.g., MOTA, IDF1) to objectively measure the tracker's performance.
--   **Appearance-Based Re-identification**: To further improve accuracy, especially if players are out of frame for a long time, appearance-based features (e.g., color histograms of jerseys, deep learning embeddings) could be integrated into the tracking logic.
-This would help distinguish between players who look similar.
+### Final Approach: ByteTrack with Class Filtering
+- Switched to the built-in ByteTrack algorithm.
+- Configured to only track "player" and "goalkeeper" classes, eliminating referee tracking issues.
+- Result: Most stable and accurate tracking, successfully solving the core challenges.

-## Jersey Number Recognition: Attempt, Challenges, and Future Work
+## 4. Jersey Number Recognition: Attempt, Challenges, and Future Work

 ### What Was Tried
 - Integrated Tesseract OCR to recognize jersey numbers from each player's bounding box.